Erlanger Health System Response to Coronavirus (COVID-19)

 - End-of-Life patients can have TWO (2) visitors if approved by Emergency Department Management.

-- Children’s Hospital Emergency Department patients may have TWO (2) caregivers.
+- Children’s Hospital at Erlanger Emergency Department patients may have TWO (2) caregivers.

-- Western Carolina Hospital Emergency patient may have ONE (1) visitor, 12 years of age or older.
+- Western Carolina Hospital Emergency patients may have ONE (1) visitor, 12 years of age or older.
+Patients who are minors will be allowed TWO (2) caregivers.

 Outpatient Services –